anntnzrb/elden-lords-talisman/README.md

 This project was created as a way for me to learn the AHK v2 language and experiment with its capabilities.
 The end goal is to provide a helpful and convenient tool for players, there may be areas for improvement.
-I am open to collaboration, submitting Pull Request & Issues is available.
+I am open to collaboration; submitting Pull Requests & Issues is available.

 This application is a third-party program and is in no way affiliated with Elden Ring, FromSoftware, or Bandai Namco.

 ## Copying